Zyphirex/Test/mods/gennext/README.md

 - Wide Lens now grants 1.3x accuracy

-Tier changes:

-- OU no longer has any tier-specific bans (DrizzleSwim and Soul Dew are no longer banned)
+Bans:

+- The OU banlist (i.e. Pokemon considered Uber) is now:
+  - Every Pokemon with over 600 BST except Slaking and Regigigas
+  - Deoxys (all formes)
+  - Darkrai
+  - Shaymin-Sky
+  - Manaphy

+- The following clauses are in effect:
+  - OHKO Clause
+  - Sleep Clause
+  - Soul Dew is banned

+Specifically, differences from regular OU:

+- unbanned: Genesect, Thundurus, Tornadus-Therian, Excadrill, Blaziken

+- banned: Kyurem, Kyurem-Black

-- Moody is no longer banned
+- DrizzleSwim is no longer banned

-- Minimize is no longer banned
+- There is no Moody Clause or Evasion Clause

-- Kyurem, Kyurem-B, Deoxys-D, Latios, and Latias are now Uber (by the time NEXT is done, they would presumably have received enough buffs to be Uber)